pigatron-industries/xen_octasource/docs/user.md

 {% include img.html src="images/octosource_panel.png" height="640" %}

+* Apply an input CV applies an offset to the knob ranges.
+If knobs are at 12 o'clock then a -5V/+5V CV will be the same range as the knobs.
+Applying an offset will also allow the knob range to go higher or lower than normal.
+* Changing the range switch for most modes will just switch the output voltage range from -5V/+5V to 0V/10V.
+Some modes, such as clock and envelope modes will remain at 0V when idle, regardless of range switch position, but will alter the maximum voltage when triggered.

 ## Modes

 Change the mode by holding down the encoder switch and turning clockwise or anticlockwise.